ewosborne/adctl/README.md

 #### update
 Takes two flags, `-b/--block` and `-u/--unblock`.
-Arguments are in the form of a CSV.
+Arguments are the ID of the service (the second item in the tuples returned by `service list all`) in the form of a CSV.
 Returns the equivalent of `adctl service list blocked`.

     adctl service update -b="yy,reddit" --unblock=4chan
     {